 Looking for a crowd pleaser?
-Throw together the marinade for these Lemongrass Beef Skewers early in the day and dinner will be super easy – and super delicious!
-Whether you serve them with the Easy Peanut Sauce or on their own, the recipe is sure to be a winner!
+Throw together the marinade for these Lemongrass Beef Skewers early in the day and dinner will be super easy - and super delicious!

-This one’s been in “the hopper” for awhile.
-Actually I’ve been making these Lemongrass Beef Skewers all summer, but it wasn’t until just recently that I got them right.
+This one's been in "the hopper" for awhile.
+Actually, I've been making these Lemongrass Beef Skewers all summer, but it wasn't until just recently that I got them right.

 "Not charred enough".
 "Not enough lemongrass flavor".
 "Too salty".
 "Kind of tough".
 "Results not worth the cost of the expensive cut of beef".
 "Cut too thin".
 "Cut too thick"... and on and on it went.
 For awhile I thought this one would never make it to the blog, as only the best recipes cut the (blog) muster.
 I can't say we suffered as we went through the different renditions though, after all, who doesn't love Asian-inspired beef, fresh off the grill?